Paths of Glory (1957)

 Summary:

 Kubrick’s more serious anti-war film.
 Lots of dialogue in this film with the exception of notable tracking shots for its war scene.
-It’s just okay cinematography-wise.
-There’s nothing wrong with this film at all nor is there anything particularly profound.
-We all know war is terrible and the promotional aspect of the ranks, but with mostly dialogue, there’s nothing that should wow you in visuals nor ideas.
-I’ve watched this film twice now.
-It’s got that old cinema style of over-explaining, declarative storytelling and group front facing conversations.
-A fine film and one you would not regret watching, but just that, more of a play than a film.
+It was just okay for me cinematography-wise.
+There’s nothing wrong with this film at all nor was there anything particularly profound.
+We all know war is terrible and the promotional bureaucracy of ranks, but with mostly dialogue there’s nothing that should wow you in visuals or ideas.
+I’ve watched this film twice now and it’s got that old cinema style of over-explaining, declarative storytelling and front facing group dialogue.
+A fine film and one you would not regret watching, but it felt more of a play than a film.

 more film spice